oroinc/documentation/backend/entities/entity-fallback.rst

         tags:
             - { name: oro_entity.fallback_provider, id: systemConfig }

-We extend the parent ``oro_entity.fallback.provider.abstract_provider`` service, inject some dependencies, and tag it with `oro_entity.fallback_provider` as tag name, and `systemConfig` as id (this id will go into the @ConfigField `fallbackList` configuration as fallback name
+Extend the parent ``oro_entity.fallback.provider.abstract_provider`` service, inject some dependencies, and tag it with `oro_entity.fallback_provider` as tag name, and `systemConfig` as id (this id will go into the @ConfigField `fallbackList` configuration as fallback name.
-The provider will then need to implement `getFallbackHolderEntity` which defines how to access the parent fallback entity, `getFallbackLabel` used for translating the fallback name, and optionally the function `isFallbackSupported` which can add some conditions whether the fallback should appear as option on the ui for a specific instance.
+The provider will then need to implement `getFallbackHolderEntity`, which defines how to access the parent fallback entity, `getFallbackLabel`, which is used for translating the fallback name, and optionally, the function `isFallbackSupported`, which can add some conditions on whether the fallback should appear as an option on the UI for a specific instance.

-Next we need to render the field in the main object's class type, by embedding the |EntityFieldFallbackValueType| in the main form type,:
+Next, render the field in the main object's class type by embedding the |EntityFieldFallbackValueType| in the main form type:

 .. code-block:: php

     $builder->add('someFieldName', EntityFieldFallbackValueType::class);

-This type defines 3 fields: `scalarValue` (which will hold the entity's own value, if no fallback is wanted), `useFallback` (checkbox for ui to select/deselect fallback possibility) and `fallback` (which by default will render a dropdown with fallback list, and which will map to the fallback field of |EntityFieldFallbackValue| holding the fallback id (like `systemConfig`).
+This type defines three fields: `scalarValue` (which will hold the entity's own value if no fallback is wanted), `useFallback` (checkbox for the UI to select/deselect fallback possibility) and `fallback` (which by default will render a dropdown with the fallback list and which will map to the fallback field of |EntityFieldFallbackValue| holding the fallback ID (like `systemConfig`).
-The options and types of those 3 fields can be overridden with `value_options`, `fallback_options`, `use_fallback_options`, `value_type` and `fallback_type`.
+The options and types of those three fields can be overridden with `value_options`, `fallback_options`, `use_fallback_options`, `value_type` and `fallback_type`.
 Internally, the submitted own value will be saved in `scalarValue`, if it is scalar, or `arrayValue`, if it's an array.

 Examples
 --------

-**Example of fallback widget**
+**An example of a fallback widget**

 .. image:: /img/backend/entities/fallback_example.png
    :alt: Example of fallback widget